Big Ten Conference: Intra-conference football rivalries

 The members of the Big Ten have longstanding rivalries with each other, especially on the football field.
 Each school, except Maryland and Rutgers, has at least one traveling trophy at stake.
-The following is a list of active rivalries in the Big Ten Conference with totals & records through the completion of the 2016 season.
+The following is a list of active rivalries in the Big Ten Conference with totals & records through the completion of the 2024 season.

 Extra-conference football rivalries

+Protected matchups

+Beginning in 2024, the conference will eliminate divisions but will protect certain matchups.
+The following are the conference's 12 protected matchups.